Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

 The second term converges to 0 by (\ref{coarse-ricci}) and the first term can be written as

 which vanishes as $n\rightarrow \infty$ if (\ref{G-M-distance}) holds. \end{remark}

-Henceforth, we thus focus on establishing (\ref{G-M-distance}).
-We follow the methods laid out in \cite{Hoorn2020}, which consist in showing that the graph distances $d_{G_n}$ can be extended to the manifold to give a close approximation of the Riemannian distance $d$, and then using such extension to estimate the difference (\ref{G-M-distance}).
+For the rest of this section, we focus on establishing (\ref{G-M-distance}).
+We follow the methods laid out in \cite{hoorn-2023}, which consist in showing that the graph distances $d_{G_n}$ can be extended to the manifold to give a close approximation of the Riemannian distance $d$, and then using such extension to estimate the difference (\ref{G-M-distance}).

 Let $(\lambda_n)_{n \in \mathbb{N}}$ be the sequence given by